 By Sahil Loomba.
 Grade A.

 The first thing that I did when I came across ‘The Faceless Saldirgan’ by Sahil Loomba was to search up the meaning of the word – Saldirgan.
 To be honest, I had never heard of this word before, and true to my knowledge, this isn’t an English word either.
 Surfing through the web I got to know that Saldirgan is a Turkish word which when translated in English would mean an attacker, and assailer or an invader.
+Read about the genesis and etymology of this word in the top writing service, which will supplement your already acquired meanings with new, for example, involving a new context.
 Going by the title, the book promised to be a thriller, and being a big fan of this particular genre, I hurriedly lapped it up.

 2006, Greenwich.
 The suicide of Ralph Findlay, owner of a leading property firm, devastates his son, Jack.
 But Jack’s secret threatens to destroy him even more.
 Because someone knows it, and knows how to use it.
 A secret that threatens to destroy him and everyone he holds dear, forever.